Redis connection refused

 - The

-- Firewall rules block access from the agent container to Redis
+REDIS_URLpoints to a different host than your Celery broker - Firewall rules block access from the agent container to Redis

 - Verify Redis is running:

-- Check that the URL matches your Celery
+redis-cli -h your-redis-host ping(should returnPONG) - Check that the URL matches your Celery

-- If running the agent in Docker, ensure the container can reach Redis (use
+broker_urlsetting - If running the agent in Docker, ensure the container can reach Redis (use

---network host or configure Docker networking)
+--network hostor configure Docker networking)

 Redis AUTH failed